khalidl/travelogue/README.md

 ## Modify
 Travelogue comes with a couple of articles to get you on your way and to see how it's structured.
 It is as flat as possible.
 You'll mostly be doing things in the `/content` folder.
-However for the background-images that are used on the homepage and the article headers you need to dive a bit into the CSS.
+For the background-images that are used on the homepage and the article headers you need to dive a bit into the CSS.

 ### Background-images
 First add two backgrounds to `/-/img/cities/[YOUR CITY NAME]/bg/`.
 A small version used for the homepage and a bigger version (higher resolution) used for the header on article pages.
-Of course you can use the same image for both if you like.
+You can also use the same image for both if you like.

 ### CSS
 Backgrounds for cities are then added via **cities.css** which can be found in `/-/css/`.
-Simply duplicate a rule that is already provided in the stylesheet and modify it to reflect the correct path to the images.
+Duplicate a rule that is already provided in the stylesheet and modify it to reflect the correct path to the images.
 You have to do this twice, one for the homepage and one for the article header.

 Take note of the class names you give the CSS-rules, these are important when modifying the article's main text file.
 You can name them however you want, but the included examples all use a three-letter class for consistency, most of which can be found on [World Airport Codes](http://www.world-airport-codes.com/).